If you're in town then come and visit us at:

 View #Q36404

-AUSTRO-HUNGARIAN brooch pendant necklace with pearls and Persian turquoise
+brooch and pendant necklace combination with pearls and

-set in silver tone with a sterling chain.
+Persian turquoise set in silver with a sterling chain.
 The brooch has a chain attached to

 wear as a necklace, or it can be worn as a brooch.
 The brooch is 1-1/2" by 1"